Toby7658/GameOn/README.md

 # Game Characters
 As discussed, the aim of this game was to provide a similar style to the original Space Invaders arcade game.
 The characters, however, have been updated.
-The Heroship has been replaced with a more up-to-date rocketship and the alien invadors have been updated with an image of an alien in a spaceship.
+The Heroship has been replaced with a more up-to-date rocketship and the alien invaders have been updated with an image of an alien in a spaceship.
-The bullets (laser) image provides a more impressive shooting experience, albeit, continues to be inkeeping with the arcade experience of the game.
+The bullets (laser) image provides a more impressive shooting experience, albeit, continues to be in keeping with the arcade experience of the game.

 ![Rocketship](/assets/images/shipimage.png)